sakschools/saks-nakasero/content/hm/index.md

 title: "HEAD TEACHER'S MESSAGE"
 ---

-## Mr Nyumba Ronald – Head Teacher
+## Mr. Buyondo Francis – Head Teacher

-Welcome to fairways primary school- Kireka, a school that offers holistic and quality primary education in Uganda.
-Our children excel in National exams with only first grades and we are proud of this.
+Welcome to Sir Apollo Kaggwa Primary School Nakasero, a distinguished institution committed to providing holistic and high-quality primary education in Uganda.
+Guided by our inspiring motto, "We Persist to Excel," we are dedicated to nurturing learners who not only thrive academically but also grow into confident, disciplined, and responsible citizens.

+Our pupils consistently achieve outstanding results, with an excellent track record of First Grades in the National Examinations.
+We take immense pride in this academic excellence, which reflects our commitment to teaching with passion, dedication, and integrity.

-Not only that but also our pupils are equipped with skills in swimming, ball games, athletics, home economics, debate, and computer knowledge.
+At Sir Apollo Kaggwa Primary School Nakasero, education goes beyond the classroom.
+We empower our pupils with vital life skills through a rich blend of co-curricular activities including swimming, ball games, athletics, home economics, debate, and computer studies.
+These programs are carefully designed to develop each child’s talents, creativity, and physical well-being.
-The school is multi-denominational because all religions are given an hour per week to strengthen their faith.
-We go-ahead to hold confirmation and holy communion functions at school yearly

-We shall be proud if you entrusted us with your child so that he/she can benefit from an enriched curriculum
+We are a proudly multi-denominational school, embracing learners from all faiths.
+Each religion is given a dedicated hour every week to strengthen spiritual values, and we joyfully host annual Confirmation and Holy Communion ceremonies, fostering moral growth and unity in diversity.

+We would be honoured to partner with you in shaping your child’s future.
+Entrust us with your child's education, and together, we will nurture excellence and unlock their full potential.

+###### Warm regards,
-###### NYUMBA Ronald
+###### Buyondo Francis
-###### HEADTEACHER
+###### Head Teacher